parshu-8203/giphy/README.md

 For GIFS I used GIPHY API calls.

+This Website is responsive for all types of devices.

 # Preview

+HOME PAGE

 ![Screenshot (34)](https://user-images.githubusercontent.com/83816376/162615452-93906fda-d5f4-41b1-9809-eae2540bec51.png)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).